Holy Spirit in Judaism: Rabbinic literature

 The term ruach haqodesh is found frequently in talmudic and midrashic literature.
 In some cases it signifies prophetic inspiration, while in others it is used as a hypostatization or a metonym for God.
-The rabbinical understanding of the Holy Spirit has a certain degree of personification, but it remains, "a quality belonging to God, one of his attributes".
-The idea of God as a duality or trinity is considered shituf (or "not purely monotheistic").
+The rabbinical understanding of the holy spirit has a certain degree of personification, but it remains, "a quality belonging to God, one of his attributes".
+The idea of God as a duality or trinity is shituf (polytheistic).

 Nature

-What the Bible generally calls "Spirit of God" is called in the Talmud and Midrash "Holy Spirit" due to the disinclination to the use of the Tetragrammaton.
-It is probably owing to this fact that the Shekhinah is often referred to instead of the Holy Spirit.
-It is said of the former, as of the Holy Spirit, that it rests upon a person.
+What the Bible generally calls "spirit of God" is called in the Talmud and Midrash "holy spirit" due to the disinclination to the use of the Tetragrammaton.
+It is probably owing to this fact that the Shekhinah is often referred to instead of the holy spirit.
+It is said of the former, as of the holy spirit, that it rests upon a person.
 The difference between the two in such cases has not yet been determined.

-Although the Holy Spirit is often named instead of God, it was conceived as being something distinct.
-The Spirit was among the ten things that were created on the first day.
-Though the nature of the Holy Spirit is really nowhere described, the name indicates that it was conceived as a kind of wind that became manifest through noise and light.
+Although the holy spirit is often named instead of God, it was conceived as being something distinct.
+The spirit was among the ten things that were created on the first day.
+Though the nature of the holy spirit is really nowhere described, the name indicates that it was conceived as a kind of wind that became manifest through noise and light.
 As early as it is stated, "the spirit took me up, and I heard behind me a voice of a great rushing," the expression "behind me" characterizing the unusual nature of the noise.
 The Shekhinah made a noise before Samson like a bell.
-When the Holy Spirit was resting upon him, his hair gave forth a sound like a bell, which could be heard from afar.
+When the holy spirit was resting upon him, his hair gave forth a sound like a bell, which could be heard from afar.
 It imbued him with such strength that he could uproot two mountains and rub them together like pebbles, and could cover leagues at one step.

-Although the lights which accompanied the noise are not expressly mentioned, the frequently recurring phrase "he beheld (hetzitz be-) the Holy Spirit" suggests that he upon whom the spirit rested saw a light.
-The Holy Spirit gleamed in the court of Shem, of Samuel, and of King Solomon.
+Although the lights which accompanied the noise are not expressly mentioned, the frequently recurring phrase "he beheld (hetzitz be-) the holy spirit" suggests that he upon whom the spirit rested saw a light.
+The holy spirit gleamed in the court of Shem, of Samuel, and of King Solomon.
 It "glimmered" in Tamar (Genesis 38:18), in the sons of Jacob (Genesis 42:11), and in Moses (Exodus 2:12), i.e., it settled upon these individuals.
-Like everything that comes from heaven, the Holy Spirit is described as being composed of light and fire.
+Like everything that comes from heaven, the holy spirit is described as being composed of light and fire.
 When it rested upon Pinchas, his face burned like a torch.

-From the day that Joseph was sold, the Holy Spirit left Jacob, who saw and heard only indistinctly.
-When the Temple was destroyed and Israel went into exile, the Holy Spirit returned to heaven; this is indicated in Ecclesiastes 12:7: "the spirit shall return unto God".
-The spirit talks sometimes with a masculine and sometimes with a feminine voice, as the word ruach is both masculine and feminine, the Holy Spirit was conceived as being sometimes a man and sometimes a woman.
+From the day that Joseph was sold, the holy spirit left Jacob, who saw and heard only indistinctly.
+When the Temple was destroyed and Israel went into exile, the holy spirit returned to heaven; this is indicated in Ecclesiastes 12:7: "the spirit shall return unto God".
+The spirit talks sometimes with a masculine and sometimes with a feminine voice, as the word ruach is both masculine and feminine, the holy spirit was conceived as being sometimes a man and sometimes a woman.